up2060795/UP2060795-Coursework-2/README.md

 Pixel values were normalised from the range 0–255 to 0–1 prior to training.
 This normalisation improves numerical stability, helps gradient-based optimisation, and ensures consistent model performance across Q1, Q2, and Q3.

 ----------------------------------------------------------------------------------------------------

+## Features and Preprocessing

+Each Fashion-MNIST image is represented by its raw pixel intensities.
+All 784 pixels (28×28 grayscale image) are used as input features.

+Pixel values are normalised to the range [0, 1] to improve numerical stability and ensure consistent feature scaling.

+No additional handcrafted features are created.
+This design choice allows for a fair comparison between traditional machine learning methods (Question 1) and neural network approaches (Questions 2 and 3), where feature learning is performed automatically by the model.